 - a.
 Organizational Structure.
 All Contractors participating in JBBS shall determine and provide an organizational structure designed to facilitate and promote effective MAT program administration.
 Describe the use of evidence based best practices for coordination of care for identified inmates.
 This report is due via email to cdhs jbbs@state.co.us by August 1 annually. - b.
 Policies.
-Prior to MAT services being delivered, the Contractor shall provide BHA a written policy for their intended Jail MAT service delivery method, via email to cdhs\ibbs@state.co.us.
-Contact JBBS Program Manager for additional information on creating MAT policies.
+Prior to MAT services being delivered, the Contractor shall provide BHA a written policy for their intended Jail MAT service delivery method, via email to cdhs jbbs@state.co.us.
+Contact JBBS Program Manager for additional information on creating MAT policies. - c.

-- c.
 Barrier Reports.
-If Contractor does not yet deliver MAT in its jail, Contractor shall submit a report detailing the barriers Contractor is experiencing that have prevented MAT delivery in the jail.
-Describe the capacity or efforts needed to get the jail into compliance or ability to provide MAT in the jail, including but not limited to withdrawal management, screening, and coordination of care for inmates identified for MAT.
+If Contractor does not deliver any part of these deliverables, Contractor shall submit a report detailing the barrier(s) Contractor is experiencing that have prevented the service delivery.
+Describe the capacity or efforts needed to get the jail into compliance, including but not limited to withdrawal management, screening, and coordination of care for inmates identified for MAT.
 The report is due via email to cdhs jbbs@state.co.us by August 1 annually. - d.
-Start-Up Plans.
-In the first year that Contractor will deliver MAT in its jail, Contractor shall submit a report of ramp-up activities that will occur in the first four months of the project via email to cdhs jbbs@state.co.us by August 1 annually. - e.
 Work Plan and Budget Submission/Approval.
 In order to access MAT funds, Contractor must submit a work plan selecting an MAT tier and describing how the funds will be used.
 If Contractor's proposed budget exceeds the soft cap described in its tier (described in Part Six, article 3.5 above), Contractor shall provide an initial budget to the BHA JBBS Program Manager with Contractor submission of the work plan.
 BHA JBBS Program Manager will respond with an approval, a request for more information, or a rejection with cause.
-Budgets in excess of its tier's soft cap must be approved in advance in writing by the BHA JBBS Program Manager.
+Budgets in excess of the proposed soft cap must be approved in advance in writing by the BHA JBBS Program Manager.
 Contractors with ongoing MAT programs must submit the workplan and budget by June 1 annually for the upcoming state fiscal year (beginning July 1).
 Contractors beginning new MAT programs must submit the workplan and budget prior to commencing services billed to this fund.
-Contractor work may not commence until the work plan and budget are approved by the BHA JBBS Program Manager. - f.
+Contractor work may not commence until the work plan and budget are approved by the BHA JBBS Program Manager.

+e.
 Data Entry.
 The Contractor or designated subcontractor shall complete all applicable data fields as outlined in Part 8, Article 1, Section 1.1, Subsection c, above.
-Data shall be entered in the JBBS (Civicore) Database, or another data system as prescribed by BHA.
-All data entry shall be updated on an ongoing basis and must reflect current individual enrollment and services provided by the 15th of each month following the month when the service was provided. - 1.6 Additional deliverables related to JBBS TECHNICAL ASSISTANCE (HB 22-1326) - a.
+Data shall be entered in the JBBS (Civicore) Database or another data system as prescribed by BHA.
+All data entry shall be updated on an ongoing basis, and must reflect current individual enrollment and services provided by the 15th of each month following the month when the service was provided.

+1.4 Additional Deliverables Related to JBBS TECHNICAL ASSISTANCE (HB 22-1326) a.
 Work Plan.
 Contractor shall provide a work plan outlining the jail's intended use for the TA funding for no later than 30 days from the date this amendment is executed.
 If jails decline the funding, a written explanation will be provided by 30 days from when this amendment is executed.